-Any general enquiries about the festival should be sent to email@example.com.
+Any general enquiries about the festival should be sent here.

 Our staff have the same legal rights and obligations as pub licensees and can refuse admittance.
 For security reasons a bag check may be required.
 We also require proof of age for those under 25.
 Anyone who is behaving in a way which is likely to cause a danger to others will be removed from the site.

-Children are allowed in free until 8pm.
+Children are allowed in free until 6pm.
 For safety reasons we request that all children leave the site by 8pm.
 Baby changing facilities are in the disabled toilet.